MigsSalazar/TypescriptEnigma/README.md

 Usage: ts-node .\\Main.ts [-msg] [-p] [-mtr] [-rftr]

 Options:
-    -msg        Message you wish to encrypt with the enigma machine Leave blank to use "Test Message"
+    -msg        Message you wish to encrypt with the enigma machine.
+Only alphabetical characters will be encrypted.
+All others, including numbers and white spaces, will be left as is.
+                Leave blank to use "Test Message"

     -p          Plug board configuration.
 Expected to be a string of 26 letters,